 These villas certainly seem like a once-in-a-lifetime experience, but they might be short-lived.
 Rumor has it that they were built outside of property lines and might have to be moved.
 I am not privy to the ins and outs of the legal proceedings with this, so who knows what the outcome will be, and/or if anything will happen at all.

 Four Seasons Resort Nevis is undergoing some renovations as well which includes a new infinity pool overlooking the Caribbean Sea, and a new beach restaurant concept offering farm-to-table menus.
-The resort is scheduled to finish renovations by October 2019 (so long as there is no hurricane damage) which, knowing the Nevis and the Caribbean as a whole, could be a bit of a stretch.
+The resort should finish renovations by October 2019 (so long as there is no hurricane damage) which, knowing the Nevis and the Caribbean as a whole, could be a bit of a stretch.
 However, no matter when the renovations are done, they are sure to impress.

 The Hermitage still offers its West Indian pig roasts every Wednesday night.
-For vegetarians, vegans, or anyone who doesn’t like seeing a spit-roasted pig, the experience might not be for you, but the pork is succulent and there are plenty of other dishes to choose from including tania fritters, johnnycakes and plenty of veggie dishes.
+For vegetarians, vegans, or anyone who doesn’t like seeing a spit-roasted pig, the experience might not be for you, but the pork is succulent and there are plenty of other dishes to choose from including tania fritters, johnnycakes, and plenty of veggie dishes.

 The Hermitage is a hotel built around one of the oldest wooden houses in the Caribbean (built circa 1670) and has charming cottages scattered throughout the property.
 The Lupinacci family has owned and operated the hotel for decades and are some of the most hospitable people that you will ever meet.